Charles-Zhang-Somewhere/Somewhere/README.md

 ```
+Foreground for button text is not working again
+Popup selection window, tag searching and clicking
 Move shared styles into App xaml - currently there is issue with buttons and layouts and behaviors
 PopupSelectionWindow
 FileSystemWaster for COmmands